Number of the beast: χξϛ

 "^{17}And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name. ^{18}Here is wisdom.
 Let him that hath understanding count the number of the beast: for it is the number of a man; and his number is 666."

-In several editions of the Greek Bible, this number is instead represented by three words spelled out, ἑξακόσιοι ἑξήκοντα ἕξ, hexakósioi hexēkonta héx, meaning "six hundred [and] sixty-six":
+In several editions of the Greek Bible, this number is instead represented by three words spelled out, ἑξακόσιοι ἑξήκοντα ἕξ, hexakósioi hexḗkonta héx, meaning "six hundred [and] sixty-six":

 χιϛ

 Fragment from Papyrus 115 (P115) of Revelation in the 66th vol. of the Oxyrhynchus series (P. Oxy.
 4499).
 Has the number of the beast as χιϛ, 616.

 Although Irenaeus (2nd century AD) affirmed the number to be 666 and reported several scribal errors of the number, theologians have doubts about the traditional reading because of the appearance of the figure 616 in the Codex Ephraemi Rescriptus (C; Paris—one of the four great uncial codices), as well as in the Latin version of Tyconius (DCXVI, ed.
 Souter in the Journal of Theology, SE, April 1913), and in an ancient Armenian version (ed.
 Conybeare, 1907).
 Irenaeus knew about the 616 reading, but did not adopt it (Haer.
 V, 30) noting instead that those who spoke with the Apostle John (traditionally considered the author of the Book of Revelation) "face to face" said that the number was 666.
 In the 380s, correcting the existing Latin-language version of the New Testament (commonly referred to as the Vetus Latina), Jerome retained "666".

 Around 2005, a fragment from Papyrus 115, taken from the Oxyrhynchus site, was discovered at the University of Oxford's Ashmolean Museum.
-It gave the beast's number as (χ̅ι̅ς̅).
+It gave the beast's number as (χ̅ι̅ϛ̅).
 This fragment is the oldest manuscript (about 1,700 years old) of Revelation 13 found As of 2017.
 Codex Ephraemi Rescriptus, known before the Papyrus 115 finding but dating to after it, has 616 written in full: ἑξακόσιοι δέκα ἕξ, hexakosioi deka hex (lit. "six hundred and sixteen").

 Papyrus 115 and Ephraemi Rescriptus have led some scholars to regard 616 as the original number of the beast.
 According to Paul Louis Couchoud, "The number 666 has been substituted for 616 either by analogy with 888, the [Greek] number of Jesus (Gustav Adolf Deissmann), or because it is a triangular number, the sum of the first 36 numbers (1+2+3+4+5+6+...+36 = 666)".